Depth Any Video with Scalable Synthetic Data: Introduction

 A major bottleneck in existing video depth estimation~\citep{wang2023nvds, shao2024chronodepth} is the lack of diverse and large-scale video depth data that capture the complexity of real-world environments.
 Existing datasets~\citep{geiger2012kitti, li2023matrixcity, karaev2023dynamicstereo} are often limited in terms of scale, diversity, and scene variation, making it difficult for models to generalize effectively across different scenarios.
 From a hardware perspective, depth sensors like LiDAR, structured light systems, and time-of-flight cameras can provide accurate depth measurements but are often costly, limited in range or resolution, and struggle under specific lighting conditions or when dealing with reflective surfaces.
 Another common approach~\citep{wang2023nvds, hu2024depthcrafter} is to rely on unlabeled stereo video datasets~\citep{alahari2013inria} and state-of-the-art stereo-matching methods~\citep{jing2024bidastereo, xu2023unimatch}; however, such methods are complex, computationally intensive, and often fail in areas with weak textures.
 These limitations hinder the development of robust models that can ensure both spatial precision and temporal consistency in dynamic scenes.

-To tackle the challenge, in this paper, we propose a solution from two complementary perspectives: (1) constructing a large-scale synthetic video depth dataset and (2) designing a novel framework that leverages powerful visual priors of generative models to effectively handle various real-world videos.
+To tackle the challenge, we propose a solution from two complementary perspectives: (1) demonstrating a scalable data collection pipeline to expand data and (2) designing a novel framework that leverages powerful visual priors of generative models to effectively handle various real-world videos.